The album is for sale! It’s more of a book set to music, but album works too.

 Good luck, me.

-I sell frames and lenses now.
+I sell glasses now.
 While it’s something I never thought I'd be doing, I feel like I’m going to be good at this.
 On the job, I’ve come to learn how to adjust glasses properly to someone’s face.
 This requires a level of finesse that I have never had in my life.
 The mantra of small adjustments and calculated moves has, already, changed my behaviour.
 I’ve never been one with a “light touch,” but now, my job kind of depends on it.
 Whether it be with the patients themselves, or their frames and lenses, finesse is the word of the day.
 I’ve realized that’s why I’m not a better singer.
 I reach too much, I don’t have the finesse in my throat to keep it within a scale while I sing, I jump around in different octaves, and there’s not a lot of smoothness; I have lacked the finesse to sing well, and you could probably apply this logic to my bass playing as well.
 And my writing.

 Finesse is key, it always has been and always will be, I'm just glad I finally realize it.

 I’m realizing that no matter what I do with my life, as long as I love my family, respect my fellow human and write the truth, the whole truth, my truth and nothing but those truths; I’m going to be just fine in this world.
 I have undervalued the gift of other people.
 Not their individual gifts, but the collective feeling of community that permeates from a body of people that smile at each other, that stop in the grocery store for a chat; people who shovel each other’s driveways and sidewalks without expectation or obligation.
 As long as I stay conscious of this, and it's positive effect on me—I'm gonna be fine.